 One thing that the Iowa State Fair does do right is its architecture.
 This year there were no large building projects undertaken but there were several smaller projects and as typical these are always gems for the aficionado to seek out.
 This year those who search will not be disappointed, if you are a follower of such architectural wonders.
 The latest addition to Expo Hill (right next to the large wind turbine) is a uniquely-designed covered structure which provides a new location for free entertainment.
 The idea is to have solar panels attached to a portion of the stretch fabric skin covering the frame.
 As of this writing the fabric is being installed and the solar panels may or may not make the cut.
 Of course, if the panels do get installed as envisioned they will provide a portion of the venue’s power needs.

 The Cultural Center will receive two new elevators for this year’s fair.
 We guess these elevators could serve as a new ride of sorts (they might be kinda slow and stuffy – but, if you’re on a budget…).
-On a serious note the elevator project is the first phase of long awaited, much needed accessibility updates to the building, and should be well received by the public.
+On a serious note the elevator project is the first phase of long awaited, much needed accessibility updates to the Exhibition Building, and should be well received by the public.
 We hope more phases are planned for the future, as this building is in need of some TLC.

 There are many amazing acts and displays of wonderful things at the Iowa State Fair.
 Once again, we might be biased but we think, besides your food favorites the architecture once should have no problem stealing the show!

 Remember as the Fair theme goes this year:

 Iowa State Fair - Nothing Compares!